 To help ease immediate financial pressures, the Australian government has announced temporary changes to superannuation.
-From 20 April 2020, eligible individuals can apply to access up to $20,000 of their super tax-free, $10,000 this financial year and then within the first three months after 1 July 2020 another $10,000 for the next financial year.
+Eligible individuals can apply to access up to $10,000 this financial year until 31 December 2020 (extended from 24 September 2020).

 Information about accessing an early release of superannuation due to the impact of COVID-19 on your employment and/or income including eligibility criteria, can be accessed here.